Skip to main content

 • Texas Economic Indicators

-The Texas economy expanded further in June, albeit at a slower pace.
-Employment grew in most sectors and across all major metros.
+The Texas economy expanded further in July.
+Employment grew in most sectors and major metros.